ibi-group/otp-middleware/README.md

 select `Personal auth tokens` and then `Generate new token`.

 ##### BUGSNAG_ORGANIZATION
 A bugsnag organization contains all projects which errors/events will be reported on.
-The organization name and more specifically its ID is the starting point for most Bugsnag API requests.
-The organization name can be obtained by logging into Bugsnag (https://app.bugsnag.com), clicking on settings (top right hand corner) then `Organization settings`.
+The organization ID is the starting point for most Bugsnag API requests.
+The organization ID can be obtained by opening the Chrome Devtools Network tab, then opening the Bugsnag dashboard (https://app.bugsnag.com).
+Filter the network requests with `https://api.bugsnag.com/organizations` and you'll see and a handful of requests that use the organization ID (it will be a UUID value) in the request path.
-From here, click on the organization name and then copy the name from the pop-up window.

 ##### BUGSNAG_PROJECT_NOTIFIER_API_KEY
 A Bugsnag project identifier key is unique to a Bugsnag project and allows errors to be saved against it.
 This key can